hackolade/TripleStore/README.md

 To enable data modeling capabilities for a target, you must first download and install the plugin, following these [instructions](https://hackolade.com/help/DownloadadditionalDBtargetplugin.html "Plugin download instructions").

 Plugins can be customized by following these [instructions](https://hackolade.com/help/Userdefinedcustomproperties.html "Plugin customization instructions").

+## TO BE REMOVED

+- This is a cicd test